Where each child is encouraged to grow intellectually, physically, socially, aesthetically and above all, spiritually.

 Much has changed at St. Patrick’s over the last 64 years.
 Kindergarten classes were introduced in 1970.
 To accommodate a growing enrollment, portable classrooms and the St. Patrick’s Centre (gym) were later built.
 The last sister, Sister Sharon McNally left in June of 1985.
 The convent was changed into a school annex to include a larger library, a video room and two meeting rooms.
 Our current enrollment in grades kindergarten through seven is 259 students serviced by an excellent staff of 35 members.

 St. Patrick’s School is a Catholic community called by God to share in the mission of the church.
-With Christ as our center, the parish, teachers and parents work closely together in love and prayer to create a joyous and challenging place of learning.
-Each child will be encouraged to grow intellectually, physically, socially, aesthetically and above all, spiritually.
+With Christ as our center, the parish, staff and parents work closely together in love and prayer to create a joyous and challenging place of learning.
+Each child will be encouraged to grow intellectually, physically, emotionally, and above all, spiritually.
 By preparing our students to be responsible and active members of the Church, we are building God’s kingdom.

 Christian education and teachings within a Catholic School are intended to supplement and deepen a faith already valued, lived and practiced in the home.
 Through the light of further instruction, the educators in the Catholic School strive to help the children become more conscious of the doctrines, traditions, and call to a living and active faith which is theirs as Catholics and/or Christians.